 The Board shall be responsible for the general meeting of shareholders, bear the ultimate responsibility for operation and management, and exercise its functions and powers within the scope of laws, regulations, regulatory requirements, the Articles of Association of the Bank and the powers granted by the general meeting of shareholders to safeguard the legitimate rights and interests of the Bank and its shareholders.
-The major responsibility are as follows: convening the general meeting of shareholders and make a report on work to the meeting; implementing the resolutions adopted by the shareholders' general meeting; determining our business plans and development strategies and overseeing its implementation; formulating the Bank's profit distribution, financial budget and final accounts; determining such matters as the Bank's significant external investment, significant assets cancellation after verification and significant external guarantee within the authorization limits of the general meeting of shareholders; formulating the Bank's Articles of Association, the Rules and Procedures of the General Meetings and the Rules and Procedures of the Meetings of the Board; and hearing the work report of the President.
+The major responsibility are as follows: convening the general meeting of shareholders and make a report on work to the meeting; implementing the resolutions adopted by the shareholders' general meeting; determining our business plans and development strategies and overseeing its implementation; formulating the Bank's profit distribution, financial budget and final accounts; determining such matters as the Bank's significant external investment, significant merger & acquisitions, significant acquisition of assets, significant assets disposal, significant assets cancellation after verification and significant external guarantee within the authorization limits of the general meeting of shareholders; formulating the proposal program for amending the Bank's Articles of Association, the Rules and Procedures of the General Meetings and the Rules and Procedures of the Meetings of the Board; and hearing the work report of the President.

 Pursuant to the CG Code and the Articles of Association of the Bank, the Board Meetings are divided into regular meetings and interim meetings.
 The regular meetings of the Board shall be held for at least one time each quarter, and shall be convened by the chairman.
 A meeting notice should be delivered in writing to all directors and supervisors fourteen days before the meeting.
 At Board meetings, directors can put forward their opinions freely, and major decisions are made after detailed discussions.
 If any director has material interests in a proposal to be reviewed by the Board of Directors, the director concerned must abstain from discussion and voting on the relevant proposal, and is not counted in the quorum of the relevant proposal.
-Detailed minutes of the board meeting.
+Detailed minutes of the board meetings are kept, and minutes are circulated to all attending directors for review after the meeting.
 Directors that have attended the meetings will provide comments for modification after receiving the minutes.
 According to relevant requirement, the minutes will be circulated to all directors in time as it is finalised.
 Minutes of the board meetings are kept according to the requirements of documents management stipulated by the Bank, and are available for inspection by directors at any time.